 The combination of tariffs, evolving free trade agreements and the coronavirus (COVID-19) pandemic have created an environment of uncertainty for U.S. manufacturers that rely on global supply chains and trade.
 Never has there been more uncertainty with global trade or more to keep up with on a day-to-day basis.
-This is the perfect time for manufacturers to consider investing in a global trade management (GTM) platform to manage and automate their supply chains.
+This is the perfect time for manufacturers to consider investing in a global trade management (GTM) software to manage and automate their supply chains.

 Tariffs remain a burden